linda2912/linda2912.github.io/browserTechnologies/README.md

 ###1) Custom fonts

-######Problemen Custom fonts
+> Problemen Custom fonts

-"It is very frustrating when loading up a website and seeing a mostly blank page because the fonts are still downloading.
+####"It is very frustrating when loading up a website and seeing a mostly blank page because the fonts are still downloading.
 This is especially frustrating on a slow internet connection or on mobile."
 *throwaway420* [(Bron)](https://news.ycombinator.com/item?id=7244465)

-The issue is
 * custom fonts are awesome and we want to use them
 * custom fonts slow down our pages by being large additional resources.

-~37% of top 300K sites are using web fonts as of early 2014 [(bron)](https://www.igvita.com/2014/01/31/optimizing-web-font-rendering-performance/)
+####~37% of top 300K sites are using web fonts as of early 2014 [(bron)](https://www.igvita.com/2014/01/31/optimizing-web-font-rendering-performance/)

 > Mogelijke oplossingen:

-* only loading @font-face on large screens [(bron)](https://css-tricks.com/preventing-the-performance-hit-from-custom-fonts/)
+* Laad alleen @font-face op grote schermen [(bron)](https://css-tricks.com/preventing-the-performance-hit-from-custom-fonts/)

+Voorbeeld:

 ```bash
 @font-face {